Uwihanganyeobed/MyPortifolio/README.md

 🚀 Passionate Software Developer and Computer Scientist

 Hello there!
-I'm [Your Name], a dedicated software developer and computer scientist currently pursuing my studies at the University of Rwanda.
+I'm Obed, a dedicated software developer and computer scientist currently pursuing my studies at the University of Rwanda.
 With a fervent passion for technology, I specialize in crafting innovative and efficient solutions that transcend the ordinary.

 👨‍💻 Technical Expertise:

 My journey in the realm of software development has equipped me with a robust skill set.
-Proficient in languages such as [mention specific languages you excel in], I thrive in creating software that not only meets but exceeds expectations.
+Proficient in languages such as HTM,CSS,JS,React<C,C++,C#,SQL,...
+I thrive in creating software that not only meets but exceeds expectations.
 From intricate algorithm design to user-friendly interfaces, I bring a holistic approach to every project.